-Moreover, seller-based mechanism (SBM) is marketplace-e-seller partnership.
+Moreover, the seller-based mechanism is a marketplace-e-seller partnership.
 A website's functionality and appearance give customers a sense of the e-seller's presence, boosting their impression (Lim et al., 2006).
 E-sellers can use eBay and Amazon templates to create websites.
-Well-balanced companies and well-dressed employees attract customers.
-Not because the buyer knows anyone in the company, but because its appearance promises reliability (Liu & Tang, 2018).
-An attractive well-qualified website can boost client confidence in the e-seller and influence their opinion of the website (Lowry et al., 2008).
-Lu, Zeng, et al. (2016) argued that online vendors who perform effectively in the marketplace will win customer confidence since they appear to offer more benefits than other sellers.
+Well-balanced companies and well-dressed employees attract customers, not because the buyer knows anyone in the company but because its appearance promises reliability (Liu & Tang, 2018).
+An attractive, well-qualified website can boost client confidence in the e-seller and influence their opinion of the website (Lowry et al., 2008).
+Lu et al. (2016) argued that online vendors performing effectively in the marketplace will win customer confidence since they offer more benefits than other sellers.
 Customers experience e-seller services or products from their first purchase.
-Based on that experience, customers will judge SBM's utility and the e-seller (Liu & Tang, 2018).
+Based on that experience, customers will judge the utility of the seller-based mechanism and the e-seller itself (Liu & Tang, 2018).
 These findings support Lu, Fan, et al. (2016), who found that online merchants' benefits boost market confidence.
-Joo (2015) found that online vendors who offer free shipping and guarantee on-time delivery can be trusted in e-commerce businesses.
+Joo (2015) showed that online vendors who offer free shipping and guarantee on-time delivery can be trusted in ecommerce businesses.

-The Perceived usefulness of experience-based mechanisms (PUEBM) is the final online-trust mechanism.
-Liu & Tang (2018) stated that PUEBM is the customer perception of the utility of previous customer product reviews and vendor evaluations.
-Electronic vendors' information should not be the main basis for online customers' decisions (Özpolat et al., 2013).
-The perceived benefits of an experience-based mechanism are a perceptible benefit of consumers directly providing feedback on online community information, which is the credibility of knowledge like judgment, voting, ranking, and other forms that do not require cognition (Bao, Li, Shen, & Hou, 2016).
-Potential buyers can use this information to assess the e-seller's reputation and service quality, which may affect their confidence.
-(Pakarti et al., 2022).
+The final online trust mechanism is the perceived usefulness of experience-based mechanisms.
+Liu and Tang (2018) stated that the perceived usefulness of experience-based mechanisms is the customer perception of the utility of previous product reviews and vendor evaluations.
+Electronic vendors' information should not be the primary basis for online customers' decisions (Özpolat et al., 2013).

+The perceived benefits of an experience-based mechanism are a perceptible benefit of consumers directly providing feedback on online community information, which is the credibility of knowledge like judgment, voting, ranking, and other forms that do not require cognition (Bao et al., 2016).
+Potential buyers can use this information to assess the e-seller's reputation and service quality, which may affect their confidence (Pakarti et al., 2022).
 They may use other sources to learn about products, e-sellers, and transaction processes to lessen online purchase risk (Kim & Benbasat, 2009).
-Therefore, the presence of consumer feedback can serve as an effective approach for members of the community in helping find the same knowledge for all members of a particular community (Li & Wang, 2020).
+Therefore, the presence of consumer feedback can serve as a practical approach for members of the community to help find the same knowledge for all members of a particular community (Li & Wang, 2020).

-After purchasing process, buyers may reconsider EBM information based on their experience.
-EBM information will improve customer's confidence in the e-seller if it matches their experience.
-The trust in electronic vendors disappear if customers suspect an electronic seller or a linked interest group of electronic sellers manipulating information (Astawa et al., 2021).
-The results of research by (Liu & Tang, 2018), (Pakarti et al., 2022), and (Astawa et al., 2021) found that experience-based advantages boost online seller confidence.
+After purchasing, buyers may reconsider experience-based information based on their experience.
+Experience-based information will improve customer's confidence in the e-seller if it matches their experience.
+The trust in electronic vendors disappears if customers suspect an electronic seller or a linked interest group of electronic sellers manipulating information (Astawa et al., 2021).
+Liu and Tang (2018), Pakarti et al. (2022), and Astawa et al. (2021) found that experience-based advantages boost online seller confidence.

-Last, since online business does not include direct consumer-trader connection, and debit cards are used for payment, which could lead to financial information being misused (Choon Ling et al., 2011).
+Last, since online businesses do not include a direct consumer-trader connection and debit cards are used for payment, this could lead to financial information being misused (Choon Ling et al., 2011).
 The acquired goods may not be reordered.
-Online sales might make buyers experience lack of confidence in the e-market place.
-Trust issues are one consideration for consumers to avoid e-commerce (Ilhamalimy & Ali, 2021).
-Consumers who don't trust the seller may avoid online transactions.
+Online sales cause buyers to experience a lack of confidence in the e-marketplace.
+Trust issues are one reason consumers avoid e-commerce (Ilhamalimy & Ali, 2021).
+Consumers who do not trust the seller may avoid online transactions.
 However, customers who trust in a marketplace experience fewer consequences and are more likely to shop online (Farivar et al., 2017).
-Customers are more inclined to buy from an honest, reliable, and trustworthy e-seller (Pavlou & Gefen, 2004a).
-Customers prefer to return to a trustworthy e-market-place that prioritizes their needs (Hong & Cho, 2011).
+Customers are more inclined to buy from an honest, reliable, and trustworthy e-seller (Pavlou & Gefen, 2004).
+Customers prefer to return to a trustworthy e-marketplace that prioritizes their needs (Hong & Cho, 2011).